ExponentialDeepSpace/KiCon2023Asia-Badge/fw/README.md

 1. gdb-multiarch

 ### Comments
-I cannot get gdb from ARM GNU Toolchain arm-gnu-toolchain-11.3.rel1-x86_64-arm-none-eabi works with PyCortexMDebug (failed to load math extension from custom built Python3.8.11, like this issue: [1](https://github.com/clearlinux/distribution/issues/2234)).
+I cannot get gdb from ARM GNU Toolchain arm-gnu-toolchain-11.3.rel1-x86_64-arm-none-eabi works with PyCortexMDebug (failed to load math extension from custom built Python3.8.11, like [this issue](https://github.com/clearlinux/distribution/issues/2234)).
 I installed gdb-multiarch shipped with Debian 11.

 ## License
 KiCon 2023 Asia Badge Firmware is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.